continuouspipe/dockerfiles/nginx/README.md

 We also support using the basic auth delegate feature of NGINX, by providing: `AUTH_HTTP_REMOTE_URL`.
 Pretty please make this a HTTPS URL!

+### IP Whitelisting

+Entering basic authentication credentials each time can be tiresome.
+IP addresses separated by "," in `AUTH_IP_WHITELIST` will be allowed to bypass the basic authentication section.

+When basic authentication is turned off, the IP addresses whitelisted will be the only addresses allowed to access the environment.

+If there is another reverse proxy or load balancer in front of this container, set the IP via `EXTERNAL_LOAD_BALANCER_IP` to get nginx to use it's realip functionality to work out from the client IP form the X-Forwarded-For header.

+If there is more than reverse proxy in between the client IP and this container, add the IPs of the proxies to `TRUSTED_REVERSE_PROXIES`, separated by ",", for them to also be removed from the X-Forwarded-For header.

 ### Custom build and startup scripts

 To run commands during the build and startup sequences that the base images add,